wttech/gradle-aem-plugin/README.md

 * both

 By distinguishing `includeProject`, `includeBundle` or `includeContent` there is ability to create any assembly CRX package with content of any type without restructuring the project.
-Only one must have rule to be kept while developing a multi-module project is that **all Vault filter roots of all projects must to be exclusive**.
+Only one must have rule to be kept while developing a multi-module project is that **all Vault filter roots of all projects must be exclusive**.
 In general, they are most often exclusive, to avoid strange JCR installer behaviors, but sometimes exceptional [workspace filter](http://jackrabbit.apache.org/filevault/filter.html) rules are being applied like `mode="merge"` etc.

 ### Skip installed package resolution by download name.